 For those that used to check in the product database for troubleshooting and monitoring, a new set of tables will be available in 12c, most of them under SCA_* name.
-You can see in the below image a ER model extract from the installed product.
-It is from 12.1.3 version.
+You can see in the image below a ER model extract from the installed product.
+This is from 12.1.3 version.

 k) Project folder structure

-In this new version, when you create a new project from the scratch, the folder SOA will be the root folder that will contain your project files.
+When you create a new project from scratch in the new version, the folder SOA will be the root folder that will contain your project files.

-This feature can be enabled to help you to have your environment clean.
+This feature can be enabled to help keep your environment clean.
 All terminated instances can be deleted in case auto-purge is set.

 m) New EM console (after 12.2 version)

-After 12.2.x version Oracle deliver a new Fusion Middleware EM console, with a new layout.
+After the 12.2.x version Oracle delivers a new Fusion Middleware EM console, with a new layout.
 It is cleaner and more interactive as well.

 n) API changes

-If you had in your code customized calls to the product API you will need to update them.
-The new version of the product change the API classes and, unfortunately, they are not documented, since Oracle do not encourage developers to use it.
+If you had customized calls to the product API in your code, you will need to update them.
+The new version of the product changes the API classes.
+Unfortunately, they are not documented, since Oracle does not encourage developers to use it.